quicwg/base-drafts/draft-ietf-quic-transport.md

 The client MUST set the VERSION flag and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server that does not have the VERSION flag set.
-With TLS, this means that unprotected packets and 0-RTT protected packets all include a version field.
+With TLS, this means that unprotected packets and 0-RTT protected packets all include a VERSION flag.

-A client MUST NOT change the version it uses unless it is in response to a version negotiation packet from the server.
+A client MUST NOT change the version it uses unless it is in response to a Version Negotiation packet from the server.
 Once a client receives a packet from the server with the VERSION flag unset, it MUST ignore the flag in subsequently received packets.